 - In 1968, Roy Grinker and his colleagues published results of the first research conducted on patients with borderline disorder, which he referred to as the “borderline syndrome.”
 4

-- In 1993, Marsha Linehan introduced Dialectical Behavior Therapy (DBT), a specific and now well documented form of psychotherapy for patients with borderline disorder prone to self injurious behavior and who require and request frequent, brief hospitalizations.
+- In 1991, Marsha Linehan introduced Dialectical Behavior Therapy (DBT), a specific and now well-documented form of psychotherapy for patients with borderline disorder prone to increased anger, self injurious behavior and who require and request frequent, brief hospitalizations.
 34 Since then, other forms of psychotherapy have been developed that are specifically designed for borderline disorder.

 - More recent advancements in the field of borderline disorder have been a marked improvement in understanding its prevalence and disabling effects, its fundamental nature, and the development of specific and effective methods of pharmacological and psychological treatment.

 - Over the past twenty years, a number of lay support and advocacy organizations have been founded, or expanded their interest, to enhance awareness of, knowledge about, and treatment for borderline disorder.
 The most prominent ones include the Borderline Personality Disorder Resource Center, the National Education Alliance for Borderline Personality Disorder (NEA-BPD), the Treatment and Research Advancements Association for Personality Disorder (TARA APD), and the Black Sheep Foundation (BSF).
 The missions of these organizations are to increase the awareness of borderline disorder and its treatments, provide the names of clinicians skilled in the diagnosis and treatment of borderline disorder, and provide support and educational opportunities to those suffering from the disorder and their families and friends.
 In the last decade, the National Alliance on Mental Illness (NAMI) added BPD to its list of high priority mental disorders.